Customer-managed keys for Azure Storage encryption

 - Azure Storage uses the managed identity that's associated with the storage account to authenticate access to Azure Key Vault via Azure Active Directory.

-- Azure Storage wraps the account encryption key with the customer key in Azure Key Vault.
+- Azure Storage wraps the account encryption key with the customer-managed key in Azure Key Vault.

 - For read/write operations, Azure Storage sends requests to Azure Key Vault to unwrap the account encryption key to perform encryption and decryption operations.